9382/Enemy-Player-Stats-Multipliers/README.md

 Visit the home page for more info on how to set up your configuration file!

+Update 1.0.1: Fixed items not being considered for player changes, they are now multiplied correctly.

 Update 1.0.0: RELEASE. also concatenated the multiple config files in one.

 Update 0.9.5: Thanks to JopoJelly, added player health & mana modifiers.